The Most Effective Horror Movie Ever Made

 Generational Trauma

-You get off at the next exit and find a detour.
-It doesn't matter where we're going or how late we are, you are NOT driving behind that thing.
+1. You take the next exit and find a completely different route.
+It doesn’t matter where you're going or how far out of the way it is—you are not staying behind that truck.

 The Sounds of Chaos